Dharmapala Thangka CentreTibetan Antiques

 Source: Wikipedia

-There is a great similarity between protective plaques and thogchags, because both protect the owner.
-The difference is that Thogchags have an eyelet and so can be worn on the neck with a string.
-Protective plaques do not have an eyelet and are worn in clothing or even in pockets.
+There is a great similarity between protective plaques and thogchags, as both protect the owner.
+The difference is that thogchags have an eyelet and can therefore be worn around the neck with a chain or cord.
+Protective plaques do not have an eyelet and are worn in clothing or in bags.

 Maitreya